-- All credit rights are duly documented and formalised, and the corresponding agreements are available to the Management Company. - All credit rights exist and are valid and enforceable. - Caixabank rightfully holds all credit rights and there are no restrictions on their sale to the Issuer. - All assets were originated by Caixabank in its normal course of business and using its normal criteria and policies. - · All credit rights have been serviced by Caixabank since the date of origination.
-Currently, all loans are serviced by Caixabank in accordance with its current procedures. - All credit rights derive from loans and credit lines granted to SMEs that comply with Recommendation 2003/361/CE of the European Commission. - · There are no legal claims against the credit rights that may adversely affect their validity. - At the date of transfer, Caixabank has no knowledge of any bankruptcy of any of the borrowers included in this portfolio. - None of the loans have been made to employees of, or companies related to, Caixabank. - All credit rights have a final payment date before 1 July 2050. - · None of the loans were granted to real estate companies to finance the construction or rehabilitation of residential or commercial properties destined for sale or rent. - No credit rights result from the renegotiation of previous debts. - At the incorporation date of the Issuer, the Portfolio can include loans that were in arrears for less than 30 days, up to an amount equal to 5.00% of the Portfolio notional, and loans that were in arrears between 31 and 90 days, up to an amount equal to 1.00% of the Portfolio notional.
+- All credit rights are duly documented and formalised, and the corresponding agreements are available to the Management Company. - All credit rights exist and are valid and enforceable. - CaixaBank rightfully holds all credit rights and there are no restrictions on their sale to the Issuer. - All assets were originated by CaixaBank in its normal course of business and using its normal criteria and policies. - All credit rights have been serviced by CaixaBank since the date of origination.
+Currently, all loans are serviced by CaixaBank in accordance with its current procedures. - All credit rights derive from loans and credit lines granted to SMEs that comply with Recommendation 2003/361/CE of the European Commission. - There are no legal claims against the credit rights that may adversely affect their validity. - At the date of transfer, CaixaBank has no knowledge of any bankruptcy of any of the borrowers included in this portfolio. - None of the loans have been made to employees of, or companies related to, CaixaBank. - All credit rights have a final payment date before 1 August 2049. - None of the loans were granted to developer real estate companies to finance the construction or rehabilitation of residential or commercial properties destined for sale or rent trough work certification or documents related with future payments. - No credit rights result from the renegotiation of previous debts. - At the incorporation date of the Issuer, the Portfolio can include loans that were in arrears for less than 30 days, up to an amount equal to 5.00% of the Portfolio notional, and loans that were in arrears between 31 and 90 days, up to an amount equal to 1.00% of the Portfolio notional.